 Once I was home from the hospital, she visited me to check on my well-being and helped me remember parts of my baby’s birth story that I had forgotten.
 It was great to have an objective and educated view of the details that happened during my birth to fill in the gaps of what I had missed while I was laboring.

 After my daughter’s birth, I became a “birth junkie” and had to read every article I found on pregnancy, birth, labor, and breastfeeding.
 This is the moment when MY doula suggested I become A doula!

-This was also when I realized the importance a woman’s birthing experience is and how much it can impact her life by giving her a sense of empowerment or a feeling of defeat.
+My first birth experience in a hospital setting is when I realized the importance a woman’s birthing experience is and how much it can impact her life by giving her a sense of empowerment or a feeling of defeat.
+My second birth experience at home taught me the differences in a medicalized "OB" style of compare versus midwifery care.
 Now it is my passion to be the doula YOU need me to be - whether you choose to deliver at a hospital, birthing center, or at home, or whether you choose to have an unmedicated birth or not!
 I am here to support YOU in your decisions on how YOU want to birth and I hope to be there for YOU the way my doula was there for me.

 Please contact me to schedule your FREE consultation to meet and discuss how I can serve you in your birthing experience!

 Much Love, God Bless, and Happy Birthing!